-Trusts and inheritance
+Trusts and Inheritance Tax Planning

-Trusts can be created during life, or come into existence on death.
+Trusts can be created during your life, or come into existence on death.
 Some arise informally and automatically – for example when more than one person owns a property.
 But they’re better created formally, so that the arrangements intended by the person creating the trust are documented and not open to argument.